NYULibraries/primo-customization/README.md

 This is an updated version of the convenience script that was written during our prototyping phase for setting up _primo-explore-devenv/_ as an external dependency, before we decided to simply have it be a part of this repo.
 It can serve as a reference when/if we need to update _primo-explore-devenv/_.
+Depending on what changed in the upstream, it could with some minor updates be used to refresh the directory.

 ## ESLint configuration